springmeyer/win-osm-workshop/Tutorial.md

 1. Click "OK"

+## Step 3: Install TileMill

+Install from local copy:

+1. `installers/TileMill-v0.9.1-Setup.exe`

+**Or** install from the web:

+Grab the latest version from http://mapbox.com/tilemill

+Run the installer as an administrator.
+It will put a TileMill start shortcut in your Start Menu.

-## Step 3: Install PostgreSQL and PostGIS
+## Step 4: Install PostgreSQL and PostGIS

 Install from local copy: